aquasecurity/aqua-operator/docs/DeployOpenShiftOperator.md

     port: 8443
   token: "<<your-token>>"                   # Required: The Enforcer group token can use an existing secret instead (you can create a token from the Aqua console)
   aqua_express_mode: false                  # Optional: Change to true, to enable express mode deployment of enforcer
+  rhcosVersion: "<<VERSION>>"               # Optional: Set the RHCOS_VERSION with the exact OCP version to allow accurate vulnerability scanning.
 ```

 #### Example: Deploying the KubeEnforcer